 HOP TO IT!
 STREET GAMES FOR CHILDREN’S WEEK

-At various times, COVID-19 has affected the way we can play, with children’s regular gathering-places like schools, kindergartens, playgroups, clubs and associations closed, play equipment in our local parks taped off and even play-dates with friends banned.
-The restrictions also mean that many Children’s Week events and activities will now be delivered online.
+At various times over past years, COVID-19 has affected the way we can play, with children’s regular gathering-places like schools, kindergartens, playgroups, clubs and associations closed, play equipment in our local parks taped off and even play-dates with friends banned.
+The restrictions also meant that many Children’s Week events and activities had to be delivered online.
 But don’t worry – the games on this website can be played safely at any time.

 Hop To It!
 Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and at the same time adds colour to your local street, as a sign that the spirit of play is alive and well in this very challenging year!
 It’s free to join in, and you can play for as long as you like.
 All you have to do is draw a hopscotch on your footpath and play.

-So you’re invited to Hop To It! and join in during Children’s Week 2020!
+So you’re invited to Hop To It! and join in during Children’s Week (or any time)!

 Here’s what you’ll need: